Disobedience (2017 film): Plot

-Ronit visits her uncle Moshe at his office to discuss the disposition of her father's house but discovers her father has left all of his possessions to the synagogue and is only allowed inside to retrieve personal items.
-Esti accompanies her, and after they reminisce about their memories of the Rav's house, Esti tenderly kisses Ronit, who initially resists before reciprocating.
+Ronit visits Moshe at his office to discuss the disposition of her father's house and discovers her father has left all of his possessions to the synagogue.
+Ronit and Esti run into each other on the street while Ronit is on her way to visit her father’s house.
+While inspecting items left in the house, Ronit becomes frustrated and expresses that she wishes to cut her trip short and return to the United States.
+Upset, Esti tenderly kisses Ronit, who initially resists before reciprocating.
 Esti confesses to having asked Ronit to be notified of her father's death out of a desire to see her again.

-Esti reveals her unhappiness with her life choices, taken based on the Rav's advice and her strong belief in HaShem.
-After being caught in a romantic tryst resulting in Ronit's departure from the community, neither Ronit nor Esti have been with other women.
-While Ronit is bisexual, Esti admits that she is a lesbian.
-On the way home, they stop at a nearby park and kiss in an empty tennis court, but are spotted by a couple from the congregation.
-Esti walks away unseen, but the couple identify Ronit and suspect that the other woman was Esti, despite Ronit's unconvincing denial.
+She also reveals her unhappiness with her life choices, taken based on the Rav's advice and her strong belief in HaShem.
+It is revealed that Ronit and Esti were caught in a romantic tryst when they were younger, leading Ronit to leave the United Kingdom; neither has been with another woman since and Esti admits being attracted to only women.

-The next day, Esti, who works as a teacher at the local Jewish school, is called into the headmistress' office after the couple deliver a complaint about Esti and Ronit's behaviour.
-At the synagogue, Dovid is asked to take over the Rav's duties.
-He is warned about Ronit but insists that he keeps his house in order.
-Meanwhile, Ronit tells a shaken Esti that she is leaving the next day, without attending her father's hesped.
-The two of them sneak away to a hotel room in central London for passionate sex.
-After, Esti tells Ronit that she thought of her often, imagining her New York apartment and keeping track of the time difference.
-Esti brings up the memory of the Rav walking in on them when they were young girls.
-Ronit says she regrets never taking his portrait.
-Ronit then tells Esti that she wants to take her picture.
-Esti is initially shy but poses with Ronit's cigarette.
+On the way home, they stop at a nearby park and kiss again, but are spotted by a couple from the congregation.
+The next day Esti, who works as a teacher at the local Jewish school, is called into the headmistress' office after the couple deliver a complaint about what they saw.
+Meanwhile, Dovid is asked to take over the Rav's duties.
+Ronit tells Esti she is leaving London, and the two of them sneak away to a hotel room in central London for passionate sex.